 Frequently Asked Questions About Solar Panels

-As alternative sources of energy go, there’s no denying that solar seems to be far and away the most favoured of all renewable sources of energy.
-More homeowners than ever before are choosing to generate their own solar electricity.
+Solar has become the most favoured source of renewable energy, with more homeowners than ever before choosing to generate their own solar electricity.

 Solar electricity is electricity that’s generated through the use of solar photovoltaic (PV) technology.
 Solar PV panels are used to capture the sun’s free and clean renewable energy, turning it into electricity.